alicht/intro-to-express/README.md

 * What MVC is
 * Why use Express over Node?
 * Breaking down everything that goes into a route response cycle
-* Coding along our first Express app!
+* Coding our very own Express app!

 ## Demonstrating Asynchronous API